Nissan Fairlady Z432 (1970)

 Exceptional Cornering

-Okazaki: I thought the steering response at high speeds was good, but there was a sense of elasticity.
-I found that a little unpleasant…
+Okazaki: I thought the steering response at high speeds was good, but there was a sense of elasticity that I found a little unpleasant…

 Tanabe: I think it is partly because of the tires, but when used for racing, the rigidity of the rubber in the steering link is increased, so that may be why the street model has a softer feel.

 Tanabe: The springs of the Z432R are 5.5kg/mm in the front compared to the standard 1.8kg/mm, and 5.6kg/mm in the rear compared to 2.1kg/mm.
 The front dampers are also stiffer, with 130kg on the rebound side compared to the standard 35kg, and 90kg on the compression side compared to the standard 20kg.
 The rear dampers are also very stiff, with 120kg compared to the standard 80kg on the rebound side, and 85kg on the compression side compared to the standard 20kg.
-When combined with tires with high lateral rigidity, it becomes a car with good maneuverability, suitable for circuits.
+When combined with tires with high lateral rigidity, it becomes a car with very good handling, suitable for circuits.

 Tall Interior Height